Speakers at the New IPM

 Dr Norman Carreck is a leading expert in bee health, Director at Carreck Consultancy Ltd and Bee Publishing Ltd, based at the University of Sussex.
 With decades of hands‑on beekeeping and over 25 years in bee science, Norman is globally recognized for his work on pollinator pathology, diagnostics, and sustainable apiculture.
 He co-chairs the UK Bee Health Advisory Forum and serves on the executive committee of COLOSS, the international honey bee health network.
 Norman’s expertise informs policy, research, and practice—helping safeguard pollinators essential for ecosystems and agriculture worldwide.

-Prof. Gordon Hamilton
+Professor Gordon Hamilton

-Prof. Gordon Hamilton
+Professor Gordon Hamilton

-Lancaster University, Email:
+Lancaster University, UK

 Professor Gordon Hamilton is a medical entomologist with over 30 years of experience in vector biology and disease control.
-Currently based at Lancaster University, he leads research into innovative approaches for managing insect-borne diseases, with a focus on translational science that bridges lab research and field impact.
+At Lancaster University, he leads research into innovative approaches for managing insect-borne diseases, with a focus on translational science that bridges lab research and field impact.
 Gordon holds a BSc and MSc in Zoology and Chemistry from Cardiff University, a PhD in Biomedical Sciences from Old Dominion University, and completed postdoctoral training at the Liverpool School of Tropical Medicine and Rothamsted Research.
 He previously held academic positions at Keele University, progressing from Lecturer to Professor within the Centre for Applied Entomology and Parasitology.
 His current work centres on the use of synthetic sex aggregation pheromones to reduce the transmission of visceral leishmaniasis in Brazil.
 Field trials have demonstrated that this targeted intervention significantly reduces parasite load, infectiousness in dogs, and sand fly vector populations—offering a promising, scalable tool for protecting both human and animal health in vulnerable communities.

 Professor John Pickett